Stars (film): Production

 Angel Wagenstein, the screenwriter, used his own experiences in the script.
 The character Blashe is based on him.

 Originally, Kurt Maetzig was intended to be the director.
 However, he was against it, having already made Jewish fates in Marriage in the Shadows (Ehe im Schatten) and Girls in Gingham (Die Buntkarieten) and not wanting to be tied down to the same theme.
 Angel Wagenstein then suggested Konrad Wolf as a director, whom he knew from their joint studies together in Moscow.

 For the role of Ruth, the Israeli actress Haya Harareet was cast.
 However, she withdrew her commitment when she received an invitation from Hollywood.
-Tatjana Samoilawa, who was intended to be a replacement per Konrad Wolf’s suggestion, was not available due to health reasons.
+Tatiana Samoilova, who was intended to be a replacement per Konrad Wolf’s suggestion, was not available for health reasons.
 The beginning of the filming was getting closer and closer, and there was still no lead actress found.
-Bulgarian director Rangel Waltschanow suggested his wife, Sascha Kruscharska, who was still studying then.
+Bulgarian director Rangel Valchanov suggested his wife, Sascha Kruscharska, who was still studying then.
 With this role, she became a star.

 The film was shot in the late summer of 1958 in the surrounding area of Sofia, Bulgaria.
 It premiered soon after on March 27, 1959, at the Haus der Berliner and Babylon Cinema in Berlin.

 Initially, the film was not allowed to be shown in Bulgarian due to its abstract humanism, especially because it did not distinguish between the Jewish bourgeoisie and the Jewish proletariat.
 After the film won the special prize at the Cannes Film Festival, it was finally shown in Bulgaria, without any of the accusations being revoked.
 The film was also not allowed to be shown in the Soviet Union and Israel.